OGladfelter/4p-chess/README.md

 ### Data Visualization Folders

-Heatmap: Contains HTML, CSS, & JavaScript to create an interactive heatmap showing density of move destinations (preview here)
+viz: Contains HTML, CSS, & JavaScript to create an interactive dashboard of charts

-points_timeplot: Contains HTML, CSS, & Javascript to create an animated lineplot showing each players' score each move (preview here)

-points_vs_material_scatterplot: Contains HTML, CSS, & Javascript to create an animated scatterplot showing each players' score vs their material strength value each move (preview here
+Each JavaScript file adds one chart: heatmap.js: Creates an interactive heatmap showing density of move destinations (preview here) points_timeplot.js: Creates an animated lineplot showing each players' score each move (preview here) pieces_scatterplot.js: Creates an animated scatterplot showing number of pieces vs material strength value for each player each move (preview here